 - Make sure that your system's date and time are set correctly. - Make sure that your system has the latest updates installed. - Close all applications, including all virus detection programs and applications that are open in the system tray or on the Windows taskbar.
-Not doing so may increase the installation time and interfere with the installation. - Log in as a user with administrative privileges. - Make sure that you have enough free disk space available on the drive where you want to install the application. - Delete the contents of the system's TEMP folders to avoid file and memory conflicts.
-To navigate to the Temp folders, type %temp% in the Search box on the Windows 7 SP1 or Windows 10 Start menu, or the Windows 8 desktop. - Make sure that your system is connected to the Internet. - Install CorelDRAW® Graphics Suite in its own directory to avoid conflicts with previous versions.
+Not doing so may increase the installation time and interfere with the installation. - Log in as a user with administrative privileges.

+- Make sure that you have enough free disk space available on the drive where you want to install the application. - Delete the contents of the system's TEMP folders to avoid file and memory conflicts.
+To navigate to the Temp folders, type %temp% in the Search box on the Windows 10 Start menu. - Make sure that your system is connected to the Internet. - Install CorelDRAW® Graphics Suite in its own directory to avoid conflicts with previous versions.